Elimination Chamber (2018): Aftermath

 Intercontinental Champion The Miz said that he should be in the main event of WrestleMania 34 and said that he had made the Intercontinental Championship more important than the Universal Championship.
 He was told by General Manager Kurt Angle that his opponent that night might determine his WrestleMania opponent.
 Seth Rollins then came out and defeated The Miz in a match.
 Finn Bálor then came out to also have a match with Miz, which confused Rollins.
 The Miztourage attacked Bálor right after the match started, causing a disqualification, and Luke Gallows and Karl Anderson came to Bálor's aid.
 Angle appeared on the TitanTron and banned The Miztourage and Gallows and Anderson from ringside and restarted the match, stating that there would be a winner or else Miz would not have a match at WrestleMania.
 Bálor then defeated Miz.
 The following week, Angle scheduled Miz to defend the title in a triple threat match against Rollins and Bálor at WrestleMania.

 Bray Wyatt was scheduled to have a match with Heath Slater, but the match did not happen as he attacked Slater and his tag team partner Rhyno before the match could begin.
 Afterwards, he said his war with "Woken" Matt Hardy was not over.
 The following week, after defeating Rhyno, Wyatt called out Hardy, who appeared on the TitanTron and challenged Wyatt to an "Ultimate Deletion" match at the Hardy Compound (WWE's version of Total Nonstop Action Wrestling's "Final Deletion" match, a Falls-Count-Anywhere Hardcore match fought at Hardy's house).
 Wyatt accepted the challenge.
 The "Ultimate Deletion" match aired on the March 19 episode where Hardy defeated Wyatt by pinfall, then Wyatt disappeared after being thrown into the "Lake of Reincarnation".

 Titus Worldwide (Apollo and Titus O'Neil) had a rematch against Cesaro and Sheamus for the Raw Tag Team Championship in a two out of three falls match where Cesaro and Sheamus again retained.

 Despite being the third competitor on the receiving end of a pinfall loss to Braun Strowman in the Elimination Chamber match, John Cena still wanted a match at WrestleMania 34 and challenged The Undertaker.
 However, he revealed that he was told that the match was impossible.
 He then said that he would use his free agent status to go to SmackDown the following night to earn a match at WrestleMania.
 On SmackDown, Cena was given the opportunity to be added to the WWE Championship match at SmackDown's pay-per-view Fastlane if he could defeat WWE Champion AJ Styles in a non-title match.
 Cena defeated Styles, making the WWE Championship match at Fastlane a six-pack challenge (the other participants were Baron Corbin, Kevin Owens, Dolph Ziggler, and Sami Zayn).

-The 2018 Elimination Chamber would be the final Elimination Chamber to be brand-exclusive, and subsequently the final Raw-exclusive pay-per-view of the second brand split, as following WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views.
+The 2018 Elimination Chamber was the final to be brand-exclusive, and subsequently the final Raw-exclusive PPV and livestreaming event of the second brand split, as following WrestleMania 34 in April, WWE discontinued these types of brand-exclusive events for the main roster.